 Supermassive black hole

-at the heart of the Milky Way is approaching the cosmic speed limit, dragging space-time along with it
+At the heart of the Milky Way is approaching the cosmic speed limit, dragging space-time along with it.

-"Discovering that Sgr A* is rotating at its maximum speed has far-reaching implications for our understanding of black hole formation and the astrophysical processes associated with these fascinating cosmic objects," Xavier Calmet, a theoretical physicist at the University of Sussex who was not involved in the research, told Live Science in an email.
+"Discovering that Sgr A* is rotating at its maximum speed has far-reaching implications for our understanding of black hole formation and the astrophysical processes associated with these fascinating cosmic objects," Xavier Calmet, a theoretical physicist at the University of Sussex, told Live Science.
+LiveScience

 As countries grapple with growing water scarcity, a Canadian company has developed a sustainable solution harnessing the power of ocean waves.
 Oneka Technologies’ floating desalination machines use renewable wave energy to turn seawater into drinking water.
 Anchored offshore, these eco-friendly devices pump and filter thousands of liters daily without any energy input.
 Oneka's approach provides clean water while protecting marine life through proper brine discharge.
-With the technology set to launch commercially next year, wave-powered desalination promises a scalable path for expanding water security across the globe.
-Discover more about how the motion of waves could quench communities in an energy-efficient, sustainable manner in today’s